-- Build and enhance infrastructure that supports walking, biking, and using micromobility options within Downtown and to nearby destinations, prioritizing network connections, park access, and mid-block connections on long blocks. - Increase pedestrian comfort and safety through shade, lighting, a higher priority in public rightof-way, and traffic calming.
-This is done by installing street trees or canopies/awnings to provide shade for pedestrians and installing on-street lighting such as pedestrian light poles or lights on intersection traffic poles. - Continue to implement and expand the San Marcos Green Alley Initiative, particularly for livable public spaces and stormwater management. - Identify strategies to bring transit access into the central Downtown Core, accelerate the implementation of the San Marcos Transit Plan, continue the on-going effort to and integrate the municipal bus with Texas State Bobcat Shuttle in Downtown. - Implement the adopted 2018 Parking Progam Framework Plan which provides a comprehensive and strategic approach to managing parking in the downtown area. - Create a Downtown Parking Benefit District to manage public parking demand and invest parking revenues to accomplish the goals and recommendations of this Downtown Area Plan. - Increase safety and placemaking through intersection redesigns throughout Downtown.
+- Build and enhance infrastructure that supports walking, biking, and using micromobility options within Downtown and to nearby destinations, prioritizing network connections, park access, and mid-block connections on long blocks. - Increase pedestrian comfort and safety through shade, lighting, and traffic calming.
+This is done by installing street trees or canopies/awnings to provide shade for pedestrians and installing onstreet lighting such as pedestrian light poles or lights on intersection traffic poles. - Continue to implement and expand the San Marcos Green Alley Initiative, particularly for livable public spaces and stormwater management. - Identify strategies to bring transit access into the central Downtown Core, accelerate the implementation of the San Marcos Transit Plan, continue the on-going effort to integrate the municipal bus with Texas State Bobcat Shuttle in Downtown. - Implement the adopted 2018 Parking Progam Framework Plan which provides a comprehensive and strategic approach to managing parking in the downtown area. - Create a Downtown Parking Benefit District to manage public parking demand and invest parking revenues to implement and fund parking initiatives downtown. - Increase safety and placemaking through intersection redesigns throughout Downtown.

-PUBLIC SPACES & AMENITIES
+PUBLIC SPACES AND AMENITIES

-- Expand public space opportunities for children's play, events, passive recreation, community garden, gathering, and dog use. - Explore strategies to improve existing public spaces, utilize other publicly owned property, pursue land acquisition/swap/ donation, and/or encourage pocket parks with large scale redevelopment. - Increase connection between built and natural environment within Downtown through additional green spaces, trees, landscaping, and connections to the riverfront. - Strategize an approach to sustainable maintenance of public spaces and amenities and design to discourage vandalism and increase safety.
+- Expand public space opportunities for children's play, events, passive recreation, community garden, gathering, and dog use. - Explore strategies to improve existing public spaces, utilize other publicly owned property, pursue land acquisition/swap/ donation, and/or encourage pocket parks with large scale redevelopment. - Increase connection between built and natural environment within Downtown through additional green spaces, trees, landscaping, and connections to the riverfront. - Develop and strategy for sustainable maintenance of public spaces and amenities to discourage vandalism and increase safety.